tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 **"The internet is a medium for personalized pricing"** (Shaprio, Varian, "Information Rules: A Strategic Guide to the Network Economy", 42)

-Even before "Deep Learning" became a thing, people understood that technology has large potential to augment price segmentation.
+Even before "Big Data" became more popular, people understood that technology has large potential to augment price segmentation.

+In 2003, there was an [economist article](https://www.economist.com/finance-and-economics/2003/10/16/theyre-watching-you) outlining the erosion of user privacy motivated by a desire for more money through price discrimination.
+The paper the article summarizes states that the "powerful movement to reduce privacy that is coming from the private sector is motivated by the incentives to price discriminate" (Andrew Odlyzko.
+2003.
+Privacy, economics, and price discrimination on the Internet.
+In Proceedings of the 5th international conference on Electronic commerce (ICEC ’03).
+Association for Computing Machinery, New York, NY, USA, 355–366.
+DOI:https://doi.org/10.1145/948005.948051)

 **Other Uses of Technology in Price Discrimination** DRM (Digital Rights Management) - DRM is used to prevent arbitrage, in addition to being very annoying to use.